Programs

 The Recovery of Women’s Voice in Ancient Text and Contemporary Society

-The recovery of the voice of the feminine makes possible the recognition of the dignity of both men and women as together we struggle to bless our world with peace, compassion, and healing justice.
+The recovery of the feminine voice makes possible the recognition of the dignity of all people as together we struggle to bless our World with peace, compassion, and healing justice.
 We seek to discover, hear, and celebrate the voice of women in ancient texts and contemporary society.
+Our quest goes beyond equal rights since we truly believe the recovery of the feminine and the retrieval of women’s voices and wisdom is essential to the betterment of the World.

 The Study of Religion and Violence

 Religion is often misused in the pursuit of prejudice, stereotyping, and violence.
-Our on-going study explores the causes of such misuse as we seek remedies that are practical and immediate.
-We are especially concerned with “sacred” writings that are used to support the domination of women and children.
-Our Institute seeks to empower people to take charge of their lives in the pursuit of their human dignity.
+Our ongoing study explores the causes of such misuse of religion as we seek practical and immediate remedies.
+We are especially concerned with the misuse of “sacred” writings to support the domination of women, children, or any perceived “minority” people.
+Our study seeks to empower people to take charge of their lives to pursue human dignity for all.

 The Parliament of the World’s Religions